6ebeng/Kurdish-Digital-Calendar/README-en.md

 ## License

-The Kurdish Digital Calendar is licensed under the MIT License.
-See the [LICENSE](https://github.com/6ebeng/kurdish-digital-calendar/blob/master/LICENSE) file for details.
+This project is licensed under the Custom License for Kurdish Digital Calendar (KDC).

+You are free to use this software for personal, educational, or internal business purposes only.
+Redistribution, publication, and commercial use are strictly prohibited without express written permission from the author.
+For more details, please refer to the [LICENSE](https://github.com/6ebeng/kurdish-digital-calendar/blob/master/LICENSE) file.

+For permissions beyond the scope of this license, please contact [rekbin.devs@gmail.com](mailto:rekbin.devs@gmail.com).

 ## Credits